LearnedVector/Stanford_iOS_9_Course_Projects/README.md

 ##Projects
 ####Calculator App
-This introduces how iOS MVC
+This introduces how iOS does MVC